 - We can only apply your rates from the client account codes (sometimes called “TPIDs”) linked to your pricing schedule.
 Please notify us if you open a new TPID, so we can link it to the correct pricing schedule.
 Any rates applicable to your account are based on the information you have supplied to us regarding your own courier requirements.
 Changes to that information, or reselling or redistributing our Services to other parties, if not agreed in writing with us, may result in changes to your rates.

-- If we re-weigh or re-measure your item, we may charge any higher applicable cost (including an administration fee) to your account.
+- If we re-weigh or re-measure your item, we may charge any higher applicable cost (including an administration fee as set out on our website) to your account.
 Our decision as to weight or measurement is final.

-- Any change in rates will normally be effective from 1 July in that year, but we may change your rates and discount(s) at any time on 30 days’ notice.
+- We may change your rates and discount(s) at any time on 30 days’ notice.
 As noted in clause 11 of the General Terms, if you don't want to pay the new prices, you can stop using our services from the date the new prices apply.

-- The Variable Fuel Rate is reviewed monthly, and the Road User Charge (“RUC”) is reviewed in line with changes to the Government's road user charges, as explained and notified on our website.
-We may change the VFR monthly and the RUC in line with any changes to the Government’s RUC.
+- The Variable Fuel Rate is reviewed monthly, the Road User Charge (“RUC”) is reviewed in line with changes to the Government's road user charges, as explained and notified on our website, and any applicable Temporary Continuity Cost surcharge (“TCC surcharge”) is reviewed regularly when in effect.
+We may change the VFR monthly.
+The RUC in line with any changes to the Government’s RUC, and the TCC surcharge where we are affected by demonstrable material temporary cost increases beyond our control.
 Any such changes will be notified on our website (as stated above), but for the avoidance of doubt will be effective immediately.

 Our liability to you